In October 2025, we came together as a school community to update our vision:

 The School Council

-We value the opinions of our pupils and the School Council gives pupils a forum to share these opinions with the Principal.
+We value the opinions of our pupils and the School Council gives pupils a forum to share these opinions with the Executive Principal.
 It provides our children with the opportunity to raise issues, share ideas and participate in discussions and decisions made about the school which may affect them.
-Elections to become a member are held annually and consist of children from Years 4/5/6 who fill in an application and are then invited in for a interview.
+Elections to become a member are held annually and children are asked to fill in an application and are then invited in for a interview.

 The School Council members within the Romero Academy gather regularly as part of Pupil Voice to share ideas on how they can help to assist the local community.